 Unlike traditional research, the Nun Study doesn’t take place solely in the imaging lab like in chapter 9 of Inventory of the Universe: The original study author personally interacted and spent time with Sister Nicolette and the other study participants in their chapter homes and while they have gone about their life’s work.
 In that sense, the study founder was exercising his own neuroplasticity by challenging his brain!

 These sisters have an array of characteristics desired by the study authors: No smoking, no drinking, same diet, same health care, same life circumstances, single throughout life, no children.
 Also, from early childhood, they engaged in learning and ate a natural diet without all the processed foods of today’s culture.
 Early childhood influences are ‘critical’ in preventing/predicting Alzheimer’s and other brain disorders.
 Also, being busy and active later in life, such as playing cards together and fiercely competing, volunteering, continuing to study, and even showing ‘mad skills’ in knitting little teddy bears as one sister does (Galacti plays with one), helps build new neural networks throughout life even as the old connections are pruned away.

 You need both: a sound body and a sound mind, the physical and the non-physical, the bodily and the mental sides of each human being to have coherent completeness in understanding who and what a human being is.
 And you have to treat each of those two elements correctly to have a sound body and sound mind.

 This blog post is an excerpt from chapter 9.3 of the book Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, In the Mind Each of us is Affected by the Violence and Sex We Encounter
+Please use the Social Network links just below to share this information from The Explanation, In the Mind Each of us is Affected by the Violence and Sex We Encounter